Virtual Accounting

 5. Integrate your stack

-• Connect ledger or ERP, banks, payment gateways.
+• Connect ledger or ERP, banks, and payment gateways.

 • Enable e invoicing and GSTR 1 sync where needed.